Completed Summer 2019

-Stowe House Preservation Trust our currently in the final stage of completing the restoration of the North Hall.
+Stowe House Preservation Trust completed the the final stage of of the restoration of the North Hall in August 2019.

-In 2014 we restored the magnificent 1730s William Kent ceiling and now after further research and analysis we are restoring the floor and walls.
+In 2014 we restored the magnificent 1730s William Kent ceiling and now after further research and analysis we have restored the floor and walls.

 Queen Victoria and Prince Albert visited Stowe House for three days in 1845, causing much excitement and festivities.However, it was this key event that was the final tipping point in the finacial donwfall of the 2nd Duke of Buckingham and Chandos - three years later, the family were forced to sell everything on the estate in a great auction to try and pay off their debts!